haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-waitmovement2 2 4 1
+waitmovement2 2 0 0
 ```
 Notes:
 ```
-  # like waitmovement, but has extra parameters for a specifiable map.
+  # like waitmovement, but does not assume the map that the NPC is from is the current map.
+  # probably useful for using FRLG clone NPCs in cutscenes?
 ```
 </details>